brandoncordell/iconize/README.md

 Iconize is a very lightweight (under 2kb packed or minified) jQuery plugin that adds a content specific icon to each link that matches the selector.

+The icon added is based on the remote files extension.

 Usage
 -----